Nmap for Pentester: Output Format Scan

 Pentesters sometimes notice that it becomes troublesome to come up with reports in an explicit format where conducting network scans in giant organizations is extremely tedious.
 Many organizations make a huge mistake by not using the right set of tools to prepare the report for the output that is derived from the scans.

-The Nmap tool has the capability to prepare scan results in various formats which gives the pentester multiple options like generating an HTML page, CSV formats, scripting language etc. So let us explore all the scan output options provided by nmap and look at how useful it can be to any organization depending on their need.
+The Nmap tool has the capability to prepare scan results in various formats.
+It gives the pentester multiple options like generating an HTML page, CSV formats, scripting language etc. So let us explore all the scan output options provided by nmap and look at how useful it can be to any organization depending on their need.

 Nmap Scan Report in Normal Format